boedybios/RHCSA_Exam_Prep/exam_prep.md

 UUID=<uuid_for_sdb1> /my_mount ext4 defaults 0 0
 ```

--   Alternatively we can use device name
+-   Or alternatively we can use device name

 ```bash
 /dev/sdb1 /my_mount ext4 defaults 0 0